The Right Reverend Craig B. Anderson, Ph.D.

-From 1993 to 1997 Bishop Anderson served as the eleventh President, Dean and Professor of Theology at The General Theological Seminary in New York City.
+From 1993 to 1997 Bishop Anderson served as the eleventh President, Dean and Professor of Theology at The General Theological Seminary in New York City where he founded the College for Bishops and served as Assistant Bishop of the Diocese of New York.
 He was a Fjellstedt Fellow at Uppsala University in Sweden for the spring semester of 1997.

 Bishop Anderson was President of the National Council of Churches from 1997-1999 and provided leadership in linking the NCCC with the Conference of Catholic Bishops and leaders from Reformed and Conservative Judaism.
 He was also the Episcopal Church’s representative to the World Council of Churches’ Ecumenical Decade.